Cachuma Lake: Water Levels

 The water levels of the lake are highly variable, spilling in some years and receding to less than 10% of capacity in dry years.
 Drought conditions can cause shortage in water supplies, as did the 2011-17 drought.

 In October 2016, the lake approached low levels not seen since the construction of Bradbury Dam.
 The lake level reached a minimum of 646.42 ft on October 14, more than 106 ft below the spillway elevation.
 At this time, the storage volume was only 14,057 acre.ft, approximately 7.3% of capacity.

 In January and February 2017, a series of frequent rains raised the water level substantially.
 On one day, February 17, 2017, the lake rose by 25 feet during the storm alone, followed by further increases from storm runoff.
 By the end of February 2017, the Lake had become 44.5% full, with a total volume of 85,979 acre.ft.
 The Lake's water level declined again during the 2017-18 water year, with the Lake receding to less than one-third of its capacity.
 By March 28, 2019, above-normal precipitation had restored Lake Cachuma to 78.0% of its capacity.

 Despite an abnormally dry January and February 2020, a wet March and April brought the lake to 77% of capacity as of April 7, 2020.

 Several consecutive atmospheric river storms coming in from the Pacific in late-December, 2022 and early-January, 2023 dramatically raised the water level in the lake, from an average of 33% full in late December, to nearly 100% full by January 15, 2023 for the first time in 12 years.
 Further storms in February resulted in flood warnings for portions of Lompoc close to the river due to the water being released from the dam.

+Climate

+This region experiences hot and dry summers, with some average monthly temperatures above 71.6 °F (22.0 °C).
+According to the Köppen Climate Classification system, Cachuma Lake has a hot-summer Mediterranean climate, abbreviated Csa on climate maps.